microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 To read a directory role or update its members, it must first be activated in the tenant.
 The Company Administrators and the implicit user directory roles (User, Guest User, and Restricted Guest User roles) are activated by default.
 To access and assign members to other directory roles, you must first activate it with its corresponding directory role template ID.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaDirectoryRoleMemberByRef](New-MgBetaDirectoryRoleMemberByRef.md)
 Create a new directory role member.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaDirectoryRoleScopedMember](New-MgBetaDirectoryRoleScopedMember.md)
 Create new navigation property to scopedMembers for directoryRoles